tvtroid/tvtroid.github.io/cassandra/_posts/2021-12-27-cassandra-query-language.md

 - replication settings
 - and more!

-In addition, the keyspace also controls the replication behavior for all of the data stored in the keyspace.
+The keyspace also controls the replication behavior for all of the data stored in the keyspace.